Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 Inclusion rationale

 High-molecular-weight glycosaminoglycan, hyaluronic acid is naturally present in the skin, synovial fluid of joints and the vitreous humor of the eye.
 Each molecule can retain up to 1,000 times its weight in water, making it the body's main endogenous hydrating agent.
 The human body contains approximately 15 g, of which one third is renewed each day.
 This rapid turnover slows with age, contributing to the progressive loss of tissue hydration and volume.
 In the skin, hyaluronic acid occupies the space between the collagen and elastin fibers of the dermis, where it maintains turgor and tissue firmness.
 In the synovial fluid, it provides the viscosity needed for lubrication and cushioning of joint surfaces.
 Produced by bacterial fermentation (without animal origin), oral high-molecular-weight hyaluronic acid has been the subject of randomized clinical trials showing measurable improvement in skin hydration by corneometry after 4 to 8 weeks of supplementation.
 Its safety profile is favorable, with a considerable track record of use in nutrition and cosmetics.
+This is why the formula uses ExceptionHYAL® Star, a patented hyaluronic acid that combines several molecular weights in a single active, where most supplements rely on a single fraction.

 Selected form

-ExceptionHYAL Star, a patented sodium hyaluronate by Roelmi HPC (Italy).
+ExceptionHYAL® Star, a patented sodium hyaluronate by Roelmi HPC (Italy).
 Its specificity: a multi-molecular weight spectrum combining several hyaluronic acid molecular weights in a single ingredient.
 High molecular weight fractions form a hydrating surface film, while low molecular weight fractions reach deeper layers.
 Hyaluronic acid is a glycosaminoglycan naturally present in the skin and synovial fluid, capable of retaining up to 1,000 times its weight in water.
 Produced by bacterial fermentation, with no animal origin.
 Quality: vegan.

 Formula dosage